nlrb/com.weather-sensors/README.md

 ### Homey app to read information from wireless weather sensors in Athom Homey.

-Currently the following protocols are supported.
+Currently the following protocols are supported on 433 MHz.

+* Alecto v3 (WS-1100/WS-1200)
 * Cresta: used in numerous brands 433 MHz sensors, like TFA
+* La Crosse: only TX3 decoding fully implemented, WS7000 partially (untested)
 * Oregon Scientific: version 2 and 3 of the protocol are supported

 These types of devices are supported: